netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 In the configuration section *Additional Services In Checkout* you can choose which additional DHL services you want to offer to your customers.

+* *Enable Preferred Location*: The customer selects an alternative location where the shipment can be placed in case they are not at home.
+* *Enable Preferred Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
+* *Enable Parcel announcement*: The customer gets notified by email about the status of the shipment.
+Select one of the following options:

+  * *Yes*: The service will be booked.
+  * *Optional*: The customer decides in the checkout if the service should be booked.
+  * *No*: The service will not be booked.

 * *Enable Preferred Day*: The customer chooses a specific day on which the shipment should arrive.
 * *Enable Preferred Time*: The customer chooses a time frame within which the shipment should arrive.
-* *Preferred day / time handling fee*: This amount will be added to the shipping cost if the service is used.
+* *Preferred day / time handling additional charge (handling fee)*: This amount will be added to the shipping cost if the service is used.
 Use a decimal point, not comma.
   The gross amount must be entered here (incl.
 VAT).
 If you want to offer the service for free, enter a ``0`` here.
 * *Preferred day / time handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
 You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.